 New students need to file the financial aid application by the date of enrollment.
 Returning students should forward their renewal applications by April 1st to ensure qualifying for all programs.
 The student will receive a Student Aid Report (SAR) outlining the extent of financial aid available.
-The SAR's, along with a copy of the tax return, must be sent to the College

-Foreign students are required to fill out a standard "Affidavit of Support," in addition to their application for admission to document their ability to pay their education expenses.
+International students are required to fill out a standard "Affidavit of Support," in addition to their application for admission to document their ability to pay their education expenses.
 A copy of all relevant bank statements, financial statements, and sponsor affidavits should be attached to the "Certificate of Finances."